 Nara - Nara was Japan's first permanent capital, from 710 until 794, when it was moved to Kyoto.
 It remains full of historic treasures, including 8 UNESCO World Heritage Sites.
-It is most famous for its cheeky wild-roaming sika deer.

-Todaiji Temple - A UNESCO World Heritage Site, Todaiji Temple is one the Seven Great Temples of Japan and is home to the world's largest bronze statue, Daibutsu, one of the largest bronze Buddha statues in the world.
+Todaiji Temple - The UNESCO-listed Todaiji is one of the Seven Great Temples of Japan and is home to the Daibutsu, one of the largest bronze Buddha statues in the world.